 The first thing you must understand is that America is not a Democracy.
 Democracy is another name for majority rule, or as it turns out, mob rule.
 Watch this video if you really want to understand the American form of government.

 America is a Representative Republic.
-In a republic the people vote for representatives who, supposedly being more qualified and knowledgeable than the general public, then make decisions for the rest of us.
+In a republic, the people vote for representatives who, supposedly being more qualified and knowledgeable than the general public, then make decisions for the rest of us.

 How the Electoral College Works

 The electoral college works exactly this way.
 The people in a particular state, let’s use Idaho since that’s my home state, vote for who they want to be president.
 The Idaho state legislature meanwhile has chosen four individuals (since Idaho gets four electoral votes) who are appointed as electors.
 The electors are bound by the laws of the state in which they vote.
-In Idaho all four electors will vote for the candidate who the people of Idaho have chosen in majority.
+In Idaho, all four electors will vote for the candidate who the people of Idaho have chosen by the majority.
 So for this election, all four votes will either go for the Republican candidate or the Democrat candidate.
 It does not matter what the personal feelings of the electors are, they vote the way their state votes.
-In most states, winner takes all.
+In most states, the winner takes all.
 In Maine though, which gets four electoral votes, the votes are given by apportionment.
 So three votes might go to one candidate and one to the other, or another combination.
 Nebraska is the only other state which uses apportionment.

 How Does The Electoral College Protect the People?